Tomertech/words_counter/README.md

 * Insert a path to a text file:
 ```
-py main.py --service "counter" --source "this_is_a_path/text_file.txt" --type "file"
+py main.py --service counter --source this_is_a_path/text_file.txt --type file
 ```

-* Insert a URL to a text file:
+* Insert a URL to text:
 ```
-py main.py --service "counter" (or "c") --source "this_is_a_url" --type "url"
+py main.py --service counter (or c) --source this_is_a_url --type url

 ```

 * Insert a string:
 ```
-py main.py --service "counter" --source "this_is_a_string" --type "string"
+py main.py --service counter --source this_is_a_string --type string
 ```

 ##### Using the Statistics endpoint:
 * Get the number of times a word appeared so far
 ```
-py main.py --service "statistics" (or "s") --word "this_is_the_word"
+py main.py --service statistics (or s) --word this_is_the_word
 ```

 ##### Reset the counter:
 ```
-py main.py --service "reset" (or "r")
+py main.py --service reset (or r)
 ```

 ### Assumptions